 If the control system is found to be malfunctioning despite the checks described above, please contact your retailer or the manufacturer directly.
-The cause of the error can only be determined if the table of settings is completely filled out and, if possible, the hydraulic diagram of the system in question is provided in addition to the description of the error.
+The cause of the error can only be determined if the hydraulic diagram of the system in question is provided in addition to the description of the error.